In This Article

 This humble Japanese plant has antibacterial and antifungal effects, and it is used as a key ingredient in everything from hygienic Band-Aids to natural shampoos.
 What's most interesting, however, is that topical application of this oil has been shown in studies as being good for promoting hair growth.
 Some anecdotal evidence even links it with helping bald patients regrow their hair.
 Turley even told me that the "effect was double that of the drug minoxidil"—minoxidil being the generic term for Rogaine.

 Turley told me that peppermint oil at 3% has been shown to increase hair growth.
-I was desperate for fast results, though, that I overzealously poured a generous amount into my shampoo while washing my hair before bed.
+I was so desperate for fast results, though, that I overzealously poured a generous amount into my shampoo while washing my hair before bed.
 Whatever you do, don't do what I did—it burned my scalp for hours, and the scent is so invigorating I actually struggled to fall asleep.
 Stick to the 3% ratio, and use this oil in the morning.

 You don't need to be able to pronounce this one.
-Just know it's hugely popular, an ancient herbal remedy used in Chinese medicine used to make hair grow faster (but also to turn it a darker shade).
+Just know it's hugely popular as an ancient herbal remedy used in Chinese medicine used to make hair grow faster (but also to turn it a darker shade).
 I'm a little wary about changing my hair color, so I'm steering clear of this one, but if you're interested, look out for the herb in tea or supplement form.

 "This is an exciting herb that shows topical potential," Turley told me.
 A recent study of eclipta alba—aka False Daisy—on mice showed that daily topical use can increase both the density and the length of hair, which means you could score thicker, longer locks in less time.
 Sign me up!